Piaractus brachypomus: Connection to humans

-The pirapitinga supports major fisheries and based on a review by IBAMA, it was the 12th most caught fish by weight in the Brazilian Amazon in 1998 (just after the tambaqui).
+The Red-Bellied Pacu supports major fisheries and based on a review by IBAMA, it was the 12th most caught fish by weight in the Brazilian Amazon in 1998 (just after the tambaqui).

-The pirapitinga is often kept in aquaculture.
+The Red-Bellied Pacu is often kept in aquaculture.
 Hybrids between this species and the tambaqui have been produced in aquaculture.
 It can also hybridize with P. orinoquensis, but the offspring appears to be sterile.